 The Patient Protection and Affordable Care Act and the Health Care and Education Reconciliation Act (collectively, the "ACA"), made broad-based changes to the United States health care system.
-The United States Supreme Court is expected to rule on the constitutionality of the ACA by June 2021.
-If the ACA is deemed unconstitutional, there will likely be significant changes to the laws and rules that govern the Company's businesses.
-If the ACA is deemed constitutional, there may nevertheless be continued efforts to invalidate, modify, repeal or replace it or portions of it, and the Company expects aspects of the ACA to continue to significantly impact its business operations and operating results, including pricing, medical benefit ratios ("MBRs") and the geographies in which the Company's products are available.
+In June 2021, the United States Supreme Court dismissed a challenge on procedural grounds that argued the ACA is unconstitutional in its entirety and issued an opinion preserving the ACA and its consumer protections in its current form.
+Even though the ACA was deemed constitutional, there may nevertheless be continued efforts to invalidate, modify, repeal or replace portions of it.
+In addition to litigation, parts of the ACA continue to evolve through the promulgation of executive orders, legislation, regulations and guidance at the federal or state level.
+The Company expects the ACA, including potential changes thereto, to continue to significantly impact its business operations and operating results, including pricing, medical benefit ratios ("MBRs") and the geographies in which the Company's products are available.